Busch Gardens Tampa Bay unveils new haunted house for Howl-O-Scream 2019

 “Enter the pristine home of the picture-perfect suburban Clark family, but beware of unseen horrors,” the online description says.
 “Once you’re invited in, you may never make your way out.
 Don’t let yourself become the next sacrifice in their sinister devotion.”

-8 On Your Side’s Sarafina Brooks is getting an exclusive sneak peek at the new haunted house on Tuesday night.
-She’ll give you a behind-the-scenes look on Facebook and have more details here on WFLA.com.
+8 On Your Side’s Sarafina Brooks got an exclusive sneak peek at the new haunted house on Tuesday night.
+Watch the video above to see her full story.

 Howl-O-Scream begins this Friday, Sept.
 20. It runs select nights through Nov.
 2. Tickets are available now online.